 A slice of history at Addanki

-On the Chennai-Hyderabad route, after you take a deviation from NH5 to the NAM Expressway, the first town that you pass through is Addanki, an ancient city which was once the capital of the Reddy Dynasty that ruled these parts of Andhra Pradesh in the 14th Century A.D.
+On the Chennai-Hyderabad route, after you take a deviation from NH5 to the NAM Expressway, the first town you pass through is Addanki, an ancient city which was once the capital of the Reddy Dynasty that ruled these parts of Andhra Pradesh in the 14th Century A.D.
 There is not much left to talk about the glory of the Reddy Dynasty, Addanki, today, is a typical town.

 The highway passes through the crowded market place.
 Every trip home brings us to Addanki but this was the first time we spotted something interesting that gave a glimpse into the town’s past, a replica of the Addanki inscription, a stone slab containing what is called a “Padya Sasanam” belonging to the 9th Century A.D, some 500 years before Addanki became the capital of Reddy kings.

 We passed by it initially but took a u-turn and returned to the spot to read the information board and click a picture.
 Beside the inscription, there is a statue of the legendary 14th Century Telugu poet, Yerrapragada, one of the trinity of Telugu poets who translated the Mahabharata into Telugu.